AnnaManoleLNU/PWD---personal-web-desktop/src/js/components/memory-app/README.md

 # memory-app

-A web component that is used to play of game of memory.
+A web component that represents a memory app.

-## Life cycles

-### connectedCallback
-Listerns to the `flip` event triggered in another web component and uses `#gameLogic()` to implement the game's logic.

 ## Attributes